 A parallel plate capacitor has the simplest structure of all the capacitors.
 It consists of two conducting plates that are placed parallel to each other and are separated by a dielectric.
 The dielectric material present between the two plates acts as an insulator, which resists the flow of current between the plates.
 The size and shape of the plates of the capacitor vary as per the application.
 The dielectric medium used in between the two plates of the capacitor can be air, ceramic, polymer, paper, etc.

-Initially, the conducting plates of the capacitor consist of an equal number of positive and negative charges; therefore, the plates are considered to be electrically neutral in nature.
-When a battery is connected across the capacitor, the plate connected to the positive terminal of the battery accumulates a positive charge on it and an equal amount of negative charge gets deposited on the other plate that is connected to the negative terminal of the battery.
+Initially, the conducting plates of the capacitor consist of an equal number of positive and negative charges; therefore, the plates are considered to be electrically neutral.
+When a battery is connected across a capacitor, the plate connected to the positive terminal of the battery accumulates a positive charge on it and an equal amount of negative charge gets deposited on the other plate that is connected to the negative terminal of the battery.
 The dielectric material present between the two plates acts as a barrier that obstructs any further flow of charges.
-Due to the charges present on both the plates an electric field gets formed around the capacitor, which is directly proportional to the potential difference and inversely proportional to the distance between the two plates.
-When the capacitor develops the potential that is the same as the battery connected to it, it is considered to be fully charged.
+Due to the charges present on both the plates, an electric field is created around the capacitor, which is directly proportional to the potential difference and inversely proportional to the distance between the two plates.
+When the capacitor develops a potential that is equal to the potential developed by the battery connected to it, it is considered to be fully charged.
 The time taken by the capacitor to accumulate the maximum amount of charge across its plates is known as the charging time.
 When the battery is removed, the capacitor acts as a source of energy.
-After connecting the charged capacitor to the load, the charges leave the capacitor plates causing the flow of current in the circuit.
+After connecting the charged capacitor to the load, the charges leave the capacitor plates, causing the flow of current in the circuit.
 This process continues till the capacitor plates gain the electrically neutral state and is known as the discharging of the capacitor.

-Every country has its own way of denoting capacitor symbolically; however, some of the standard capacitor symbols are given as:
+Every country has its own way of denoting capacitors symbolically.
+Some of the standard capacitor symbols are given as:

 1. Fixed Capacitor